robeeds/robeeds.dev.old/README.md

-# Portfolio Template
+# My Personal Portfolio

-This is a landing page for an open source ePortfolio template.
+This is my personal and modern ePortfolio.
 Built with Next.js 14, React, Tailwind, and deployed on Vercel.

 ## Table of Contents
 - [Overview](#overview)